 This 10-piece set includes 8-inch and 10-inch frying pans, a 2.4-quart and 3.4-quart saucepan with lids, a 3.6-quart sauté pan with a lid, and a 5.2-quart Dutch oven with lid.

-Our top-rated pick is the Anolon Nouvelle Stainless Steel Cookware Pots and Pans 10-Piece Set, thanks to its superior performance, selection of pieces, and gorgeous aesthetic.
-For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set, which offers a great assortment of pots and pans at a price that won't break the bank.
+Our top-rated pick is the Cuisinart Multiclad Pro Stainless Steel 12-Piece Cookware Set, thanks to its excellent performance, selection of pieces, and great value.
+For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set (available here), which offers a wonderful assortment of pots and pans at a price that won't break the bank.

 What To Look For When Buying Induction-Friendly Cookware